West Mifflin's Aviation Hub: Allegheny County Airport (AGC) at the Heart of the Mon Valley

 Allegheny County Airport

-What is Allegheny County Airport and who uses it?
+What is the IATA code for Allegheny County Airport, and who manages it?